-CNTPT 029 will test the feasibility and acceptability of cognitive remediation group therapy in older adults living with HIV who have been diagnosed with HIV-associated neurocognitive disorder (HAND).
-The cognitive remediation therapy will include tablet-based cognitive training and mindfulness-based stress reduction sessions.
+CNTPT 029 tested the feasibility and acceptability of cognitive remediation group therapy in older adults living with HIV who have been diagnosed with HIV-associated neurocognitive disorder (HAND).
+The cognitive remediation therapy included tablet-based cognitive training and mindfulness-based stress reduction sessions.

 Approximately half of the aging HIV-positive population will be affected by HAND, making cognitive impairment related to HIV a significant comorbidity in this population.
 With the development, access to, and early initiation of modern antiretroviral therapy (ART), HAND is less severe and less common than it once was.
 However, people who were treated with old therapies, ones that were less effective and with higher rates of toxicity compared to current regimens, or who experienced AIDS defining illnesses, may be affected by HAND more frequently and more severely.
 Issues with cognition, memory, processing new information, problem solving, and decision making are all potential symptoms.